-- Check with local or regional botanical gardens which often host annual plant swaps
+- Check with local or regional botanical gardens which often host annual plant swaps.

-- Join an online flower gardening forum, where members connect to share seeds
+- Join an online flower gardening forum, where members connect to share seeds.

-- Become a member of a flower club, and gain access to unusual varieties of your favorite flower
+- Become a member of a flower club, and gain access to unusual varieties of your favorite flower.

 02 of 04

 Many homeowners haven’t discovered the joys of composting yet, which is unfortunate for them but can be beneficial for you.
 When these homeowners bag their grass clippings and yard waste for the trash service to haul away, the city may turn this raw material into compost at your local municipal yard waste facility.
-Bring your shovel and some buckets; because this free garden fertilizer is self-serve.
+Bring your shovel and some buckets because this free garden fertilizer is self-serve.

 Use your compost at planting time to help flowers settle in quickly, as it improves drainage, normalizes soil pH, and introduces beneficial microorganisms to nourish the soil.
-In established gardens, use compost as mulch to suppress weed growth and increase earthworm activity.
+In established gardens, use compost as a mulch to suppress weed growth and increase earthworm activity.

 03 of 04